 For example, look here https://handbookgermany.de/de/ukraine-info/de/weiterehilfen.html

 #UnterkunftUkraine is an alliance of sustainable organizations that support civil society in solidarity.
 Initiators are Lukas Kunert (elinor GmbH) and Falk Zientz (GLS Bank).
 The coordination has been taken over by gut.org gAG.
 The aim is to build a safe, long-term, and cooperative solution for refugees seeking accommodation. #UnterkunftUkraine is an official cooperation partner of the Federal Ministry of the Interior and Community (IBM)

 Here, people take action for people beyond nationality and political background.

 We try to respond to your enquiry with an offer as quickly as possible.
 Depending on the number of open requests and available offers, this can take a day or even longer.
 We are working on a hotline so you can contact us directly.
-In the meantime, feel free to write to us at firstname.lastname@example.org.
+In the meantime, feel free to send us a message through the support button on the bottom right corner of the website.
 We will do our best to find you a safe accommodation as soon as possible.